norensa/libspl/README.md

 # libspl

 A C++ container and utility library for building distributed systems.
-Libspl is mainly focused on serialization and the efficient use of parallelism.
+Libspl is mainly focused on serialization and high-performance parallelism.

 ## Documentation